How to achieve Canon radio 580 EXii flash for food photography

 I’m often asked what I use for lighting in my food photography.
 The first lights I bought were 4 Canon 580 EXii.
 If I’m honest, I didn’t really understand them but I felt I needed them.
 There was a lot of that back then.
 Buying kit because I thought I needed x,y & z to make my business work.
 It was just me in a bedroom, a computer, the internet and every bloody opinion known to man or beast.

 My Speedlites sat around most of the time.
 I didn’t have clients.
 I didn’t know how to best use them.
 So why the hell was I sitting on about £2k of Speedlites?
 I watched a lot of You Tube, Kelby One classes, read Syl Arena’s guide to speedlites and so much more.
 I was that guy, all the gear and no idea.
 Ok, maybe I’m being a bit harsh.
-I did know what I wanted to create but I hadn’t practiced the craft of lighting.
+I did know what I wanted to create but I hadn’t practised the craft of lighting.
 One of my photographic heroes is Joe McNally, the master of lighting with small flash.
 This inspired me to do big things with small flash.
 I’m not there yet, but plans are afoot 😉

 Hours and years of practice have led to me having a decent understanding of light and what I can achieve with my Canon 580 EXii flash.
-Yes there are new flashes, but as my friend Brian says, batteries go in one end, light comes out the other.
+Yes, there are new flashes, but as my friend Brian says, batteries go in one end, the light comes out the other.
 That’s about it.
 They had some limitations with their optical triggering, and today there’s a whole bunch of options to turn the Canon flash into radio 580 EXii, pretty much like the new ones.
 I’ll admit, there’s also a part of me which wants to get my money’s worth out of them after they sat around for a number of years with little to do.
 There’s no point having gear sitting around if you don’t use it.

 What options are there?

 There are a number of ways to upgrade your optical speedlites to, in my case, radio 580 EXii.
 I only looked into a few and of course what I use today.
-I know there are more options, but frankly, I’m only interested in what I use and wether it continues to work for me.
+I know there are more options, but frankly, I’m only interested in what I use and whether it continues to work for me.
 I have a bad habit of researching to death and taking no action, or I should say, used to.

 These are the options I’ve looked into…